Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

 We provide the decision tree for the problem with $m=7, s = 21$ and the sparsity parameter 0.25 in Figure \ref{fig:21cl_sparse}.
 We compare this tree with the tree in Figure \ref{fig:21_tree}, which is learned by OCT-H on the same problem.
 Note that OCT-H with sparsity achieves 99.8 \% accuracy on this problem, which is only 0.2 \% decrease compared to OCT-H. Node split information is given in Table \ref{table:nodesplit_reentrant_21_sparse}.

 \paragraph{Observations from Figure \ref{fig:21cl_sparse} }

-\begin{itemize} \item The states used for the splits are a strict subset of the states used for the splits in Figure \ref{fig:21_tree}. \item The learned policy is also qualitatively similar to the policy learned with OCT-H. For example, in split 1, if $x_4$ is relatively large compared to $x_7$, the decision is to process Class 4 jobs.
-In split 2, if we focus on the terms associated with $x_4$ and $x_7$, again the decision is to process Class 4 jobs if $x_4$ is relatively large compared to $x_7$.
-Else, we idle Server 2 so that the queue on Class 7 jobs do not increase. \end{itemize}
+\begin{itemize} \item The states used for the splits are a strict subset of the states used for the splits in Figure \ref{fig:21_tree}. \item The learned policy is also qualitatively similar to the policy learned with OCT-H. For example, in split 1, if $x_4$ is relatively large compared to $x_7$, the decision is to process Class 4 fluids.
+In split 2, if we focus on the terms associated with $x_4$ and $x_7$, again the decision is to process Class 4 fluids if $x_4$ is relatively large compared to $x_7$.
+Else, we idle Server 2 so that the queue on Class 7 fluids do not increase. \end{itemize}